 San Diego is known for its incredibly diverse terrain, ranging from the beaches and chaparral near the coast, to the mountains and the desert farther afield.
 This terrain is what makes the region one of only 35 biodiversity hotspots in the world, meaning areas that have the highest concentration of different species of any geographic area of similar size.
 Using specimens from the Museum’s scientific collections, alongside immersive environments (hands-on exhibits, live animals, and innovative media), Coast to Cactus illustrates that richness by taking visitors on a journey through these habitats and the plants and animals that live in them.

-Be a part of the exhibition.
 We want to see your photos—old or new—of the region as we look to showcase how it has changed over time.
 Your snapshots may become part of the Digital Scrapbook within Coast to Cactus.

 In keeping with the Museum’s binational focus, all information within Coast to Cactus is presented in both English and Spanish.